Andrea del Castagno | A Painter of Some

 Not only was he influenced by Masaccio but also by Domenico

-in his use of light colors.
-He was widely acclaimed, however,
+his use of light colors.
+He was widely acclaimed, however, for

-1450 as an idealized heroic military commander with his relaxed
+del Castagno in 1450 as an idealized heroic military commander

-pose, at ease with feet placed wide apart.
-In this
+with his relaxed pose, at ease with feet placed wide

-illusion of body movement and expressive facial rendering.
-He
+with the illusion of body movement and expressive facial

-heightened the naturalism by presenting the figures as standing
+rendering.
+He heightened the naturalism by presenting the

 architectural niches.
 Castagno's emotional portrayal of the